 The linking style is the classic “four in one”.
 All rings are riveted and are made of round wire.
 The chest part is made of slightly smaller rings (outer diameter 0.47-0.5 cm) and thicker wire (0.07-0.1 cm), while the rings of the second part are larger (outer diameter 0.45 × 0.5 cm – 0.48 × 0.55 cm) and of weaker wire (0.05-0.08 cm).
 Both parts are connected by a third type of rings with a diameter of 0.58 cm.
 More attention has been paid to the manufacture of the chest part to provide better protection.
 Accroding to the personal communication with Metodi Zlatkov, the rivet heads are located on the visible outer side only.
 The direction of overlap of the riveted rings is counterclockwise.
 X-ray fluorescence revealed that the armour rings were made of brass and the finished armour was silvered with mercury amalgam (Cu – 69.16%, Ag – 16.3%, Zn –11.99%, Hg – 1.40%, Pl – 0.85%, Ni – 0.48%) .

 The armour from Mihailovo, together with the St. Wenceslas armour, is undoubtedly one of the best early medieval mails (Bravermanová et al. 2019).
 We do not find any parallels to a two-part construction with different wire strength.
 The silvering of the surface of the rings is also unique.
 The only other armour with a potential surface treatment may be a find stored in the Greek monastery of Iviron, whose rings bear signs of gilding, according to D’Amato (2012: 54).
+The new revision of Iviron mail by Maniotis shows there is no gilding (Maniotis 2022).
 The ring density and surface treatment show that the Mihailovo armour was an excellent product, apparently designed for a Byzantine prominent soldier.